resneldev/Tyche-/README.md

 # Tyche (the name of the Greek goddess of randomness)
 And if **Randomness** could result in physical movement?
 In this project, I am designing a mini car that moves purely randomly.
 The randomness is based on a 6-sided dice.
+## The purpose of this projet
+The purpose of this project is not merely to experiment with code and electronic components.
+Its true goal lies more in the field of the physics of consciousness than in electrical engineering.
+With this project, I aim to study chaotic systems and explore the possible influence of human thought and emotion on matter.
+The physical theory that addresses this idea is the theory of double causality, and this project — which is more of an experimental investigation —seeks to test and demonstrate whether this theory holds true.
 ## How it work
 to carry out a movement, two throws are necessary: The first throw allows giving mainly the turning direction (left or right) and the second only the direction of moving (forward or backward).
 For the detection of the number of points on the face of the dice, a camera takes a photo of each trow and sends it to the artificial intelligence API (Chat GPT), which only returns (without comment or text) the number of points read.
 ### how is the value returned by the AI used